varunrao/aws-smart-recycle/pi/README.md

     ![40-6-gg-lambda-home-edit](images/40-6-gg-lambda-home-edit.png)

-1. There are some specific Lambda configuration updates that need to be made.
+1. There are some Greengrass group specific Lambda configuration updates that need to be made.
+Since the Lambda function needs to interact directly with the SenseHAT, it needs to run as root and not in a container.
+We updated the config.json on the Raspberry Pi earlier to allow Greengrass functions to run as root, which is not allowed by default.
+Select the radio buttons next to **Another user ID/group ID**, **No container**, and **Make this function long-lived and keep it running indefinitely**.

     ![40-7-gg-lambda-edit](images/40-7-gg-lambda-edit.png)

+1. After the radio buttons have been selected, enter the UID of `0` and GID of `0`.
+Also change the timeout value to 30 seconds.

     ![40-8-gg-lambda-edit-root](images/40-8-gg-lambda-edit-root.png)

+1. After updating those parameters, Press **Update**.

     ![40-9-gg-lambda-edit-root-update](images/40-9-gg-lambda-edit-root-update.png)

+## Update Greengrass group settings

+1. Navigate back to your Greengrass group by selecting the link at the top of the screen as shown in the image below.

     ![40-10-gg-lambda-updated](images/40-10-gg-lambda-updated.png)

     ![40-11-gg-settings](images/40-11-gg-settings.png)
     ![40-12-gg-settings-stream](images/40-12-gg-settings-stream.png)
     ![40-13-gg-settings-stream-edit](images/40-13-gg-settings-stream-edit.png)